Laryngitis is when your voice box or vocal cords in the throat become irritated or swollen. It usually goes away by itself within 1 to 2 weeks.

 What happens at your appointment

-Your GP will ask you about your symptoms and if and how much you smoke and drink.
-They will try to work out what has caused your laryngitis.
+Your GP will try to work out what has caused your laryngitis.

 - look inside your throat using a small mirror

 - wipe a cotton bud around the back of your throat for testing

 - refer you to an ear, throat and nose specialist (if you keep getting laryngitis)

 If your laryngitis is caused by an infection, your GP might prescribe antibiotics.